e3expeli0t/eplc/README.md

 The project code will not be at any stage a production code.
-This project is simply a large amout of tests, ideas and experiments that I do while i'm learning the basics of PLT also the project writing will note progress fast mainly because I don't have a lot of time to work on it
+This project is simply a large amout of tests, ideas and experiments that I do while i'm learning the basics of PLT also the project writing will not progress fast mainly because I don't have a lot of time to work on it

 # The language architecture